wp-plugins/tune-library/readme.txt

 == Changelog ==

+1. 1.3.1 Added support for AJAX query mode to avoid unnecessary screen refreshes and database queries
+1. 1.3: Development version released by mistake
 1. 1.2.1: Changed code for default letter shown in filter mode.
 Was previously hard-coded to A. Now shows appropriate first letter
 1. 1.2: Added new functionality to only show artists whose names start with a single letter at a time to accomodate large collections.
 Added alphabetical list for regular library display to jump to a specific letter quickly.
 1. 1.1: Changed main function structure to print data directly as it parses track list instead of building large string in memory.
 This allows Tune Library to support large iTunes libraries.